dieuxuanhien/uit-go-se360/docs/architecture/solutions/solution-01-async-decoupling.md

 *   **The Failure Mode:** During a spike, Service B slows down.
 Service A holds thousands of connections.
 RAM fills up.
 Service A crashes.

 ## 2. The Architectural Solution: "Fire-and-Forget"
 We must break the temporal link.
-Service A should hand off the work and *immediately* return success to the user.
+Service A should hand off the work and *immediately* return an acknowledgement to the user.

 ### The Pattern: Event-Driven Handoff
 1.  **Trip Service (Producer):**